AlCash07/ACTL/doc/actl/functional/traits.rst

 Function traits
 ********************************

-Traits for function inspection and synthesis.
+Traits for function type inspection and assembly.
 For traits specific to member functions, see :doc:`member_traits`.

-This is a lightweight analog of `Boost.CallableTraits
+This is a complete analog of `Boost.CallableTraits
 <https://www.boost.org/doc/libs/latest/libs/callable_traits/doc/html/index.html>`_
-with limited functionality.
+implemented with much less code, so expect reduced compilation times!
+The only feature not supported is `transaction_safe` from Transactional Memory TS, because it's still experimental for a long time without notable progress.

 Reference
 =========